 Source: Really Good Emails

-Personalizing your nonprofit email subject line boosts your open and click-through rates, and will help you develop a relationship with your audience.
-According to research from Experian, this means at least 27% higher open rates and 11% higher click-through rates along with six-times higher transaction rates.
-It’s hard to argue with that.
+Personalizing your nonprofit email subject line boosts your open and click-through rates and will help you develop a relationship with your audience.
+According to research from Experian, this means at least 27% higher open rates and 11% higher click-through rates, along with six times higher transaction rates.

 Why would anyone want to donate to someone who can’t be bothered to remember their name?
 You know the value of connecting with your audience, and that principle applies in the email subject lines for your nonprofit the same as it does elsewhere in your organization.